Disappearance of Louise Kerton: Investigation

 German police treated her disappearance as routine - they received unconfirmed reports that she was living in a hostel for the homeless in Aachen.

 Her father believes that authorities were slow to act as she was 24 and therefore considered an adult.
 He said her disappearance was out of character.

 In late 2001 her family hired Bob Moffatt, a former Scotland Yard Superintendent as a private investigator.
 They have also hired Dai Davies, a former head of royal protection.
 Moffatt and her family have criticised the Simon family for failing to cooperate with police and for alleged inconsistencies in their statements.
 The Simon family deny her disappearance has anything to do with them.

 Police found photos on film in her camera at Peter's home in Germany.
-When developed they showed scenes that police believe had been photographed in a village in Bad Zwischenahn.
+When developed they showed scenes that police believe had been photographed in a village in the region of Bad Zwischenahn.

 As of late 2010 or early 2011 German police had closed the case.

 Her mother died of stomach cancer in 2011.

 The Simon family have moved out of Straßfeld.